mielEstudiando/GoLearn/README.md

 ### 8.2.
 Accessibility Changes

-Enhancing visual consistency, adding clear navigation indicators, and refining spacing and typography contribute directly to a more accessible and user-friendly experience.
-These changes help users quickly understand where they are within the platform, reduce cognitive load, and ensure that key information is easier to read and interact with.
-By improving clarity and predictability across the interface, the product becomes more inclusive and usable for a wider range of users, including those with visual or cognitive accessibility needs.
+Improving visual consistency, adding navigation cues, and polishing spacing and typography make the platform easier to use and more accessible.
+These updates help users understand where they are, find information faster, and navigate with less effort—benefiting a wider range of people, including those with visual or cognitive needs.
+We also added a High Contrast mode to make the interface even more readable for users who need stronger visual clarity.

 ### 8.3.
 Other Modifications